 However, various practical challenges may arise during the implementation of these engagement strategies.
 First, maintaining consistent and relevant content updates each month requires a well-coordinated editorial workflow and a dedicated team.
-To address this, we will implement a structured content calendar managed by LPTK facilitators and supported by volunteer contributors, including teacher ambassadors.
+To address this, we will implement a structured content calendar managed by LPTK facilitators and supported by volunteer contributors, such as teacher ambassadors.
 Second, while gamification can enhance motivation, it may become monotonous or lose its effectiveness if rewards are perceived as unbalanced.
-To counter this, we will rotate challenge themes monthly and involve the community in nominating outstanding contributors, promoting peer-driven recognition.
+To counter this, we will rotate challenge themes monthly and involve the community in nominating outstanding contributors, thereby promoting peer-driven recognition.
 Third, providing effective community support can be hindered by varying levels of digital literacy among users.
-We will tackle this by integrating a user-friendly help center, offering guided tutorials, and recruiting trained moderators to assist users in real time.
-These practical measures reflect the adaptive nature of Agile methodology and aim to ensure the long-term sustainability and inclusiveness of the community forum.
+We will tackle this by integrating a user-friendly help center, offering guided tutorials, and recruiting trained moderators to assist users in real-time.
+These practical measures reflect the adaptive p-ISSN: 2721-852X; e-ISSN: 2721-7965 IJORER, Vol. 6, No. 5, September 2025 Page 1620-1640 © 2025 IJORER: International Journal of Recent Educational Research nature of Agile methodology and aim to ensure the long-term sustainability and inclusiveness of the community forum.